-A talent agent will submit you for speaking roles for which you are determined suitable from the breakdowns they receive every day.
-If the Casting Director for a project decides that you fit the criteria for an audition, that’s when they call the agent who, in turn, calls you with an audition.
+A talent agent will submit you for roles for which you are determined suitable from the breakdowns they receive every day.
+If the Casting Director for a project decides that you fit the criteria for an audition, that’s when they call the agent who, in turn, notifies you about the audition.

 Choosing the right agent for you.

-But remember, this is your career and it’s not up to them to do all the work.
-As a team, you should each provide 50% towards your common goal.
-You should continue training and be prepared for any and all auditions you get called for.
+Make sure you take the time to learn more about the agent, their history and experience, and understand what you can offer them.
+It's a partnership so that you build trust with each other and work together to move your career forward.
+Remember, this is your career and it’s not up to them to do all the work.
+As a team, you both work towards your common goal.
+You should continue training and be prepared for the auditions you get called for.

 Sending your package

 Contact the agents or agencies to see if they are accepting new submissions.
 If they are...
 Great!
-What you should send them is a Cover Letter, Resume and Headshot (Remember, those three pieces of paper is their first impression of you).
-They may ask for a Demo Reel to see how you look on camera, so keep that in mind.
+Often they will have information on their website about what they want you to submit to be considered.
+But if they don't have anything listed, you should send them is a Cover Letter, Resume and Headshot (Remember, those are their first impression of you).
+They may ask for a Demo Reel if you have one available.